-All suitable land and groove impressions shall be measured and their average measurement, recorded to the nearest thousandth of an inch, shall be recorded in the notes for each bullet.
+It may be necessary to measure several of the suitable land and groove impressions in order to obtain a reliable measurement.
+At a minimum, one land impression measurement and one groove impression measurement, recorded to the nearest thousandth of an inch, shall be recorded in the notes for each bullet.
 Methods may include the Leica Application Suite Measurement Module and the air gap method.

-- 5.1.4.2.1 Leica Application Software A comparison microscope equipped with the Leica Application Suite (LAS) Measurement Module may be used to make measurements. - 5.1.4.2.2 Air Gap Method - 5.1.4.2.2.1 In the air gap method, the fired bullet in question is mounted on one stage of the comparison microscope.
-The measuring device, typically a micrometer, is mounted on the other stage. - 5.1.4.2.2.2 Both stages shall use the same magnification level (objective setting) and be in focus.

-5.1.4.2.2.3 Align the image of the land or groove impression with one of the anchor points corresponding with the anvil of the micrometer.
+5.1.4.2.1 Leica Application Software - A comparison microscope equipped with the Leica Application Suite (LAS) Measurement Module may be used to make measurements.

+5.1.4.2.2 Air Gap Method

+- 5.1.4.2.2.1 In the air gap method, the fired bullet in question is mounted on one stage of the comparison microscope.
+The measuring device, typically a micrometer, is mounted on the other stage. - 5.1.4.2.2.2 Both stages shall use the same magnification level (objective setting) and be in focus. - 5.1.4.2.2.3 Align the image of the land or groove impression with one of the anchor points corresponding with the anvil of the micrometer.
 Rotate the micrometer's spindle to the next anchor point of the land or groove impression and record the measurement gap (opening) of the micrometer to the nearest thousandth of an inch.